Skip to content

 CacheHitRate Instance Immediate Periodic FormBatch()

-cacheQueryFn (precise-prefix-cache, no-hit-lru) ¹ Instance (via StaleCacheIndex) Ground truth (synchronous) Demand-triggered (CacheSignalDelay interval, checked at routing decisions) StaleCacheIndex.RefreshIfNeeded() in buildRouterState()
+cacheQueryFn (precise-prefix-cache, no-hit-lru) ¹ Instance (via CachedSnapshotProvider) Ground truth (synchronous) Periodic (CacheBlocks interval, default 50ms) CachedSnapshotProvider.RefreshCacheIfNeeded() in buildRouterState()

-¹ cacheQueryFn freshness is governed by --cache-signal-delay (default 2s), not --snapshot-refresh-interval.
+¹ cacheQueryFn freshness is governed by --cache-signal-delay (default 50ms), which maps to ObservabilityConfig.CacheBlocks.
 The "interval=0" / "interval>0" columns for this row refer to --cache-signal-delay.
+Cache block staleness is now managed by CachedSnapshotProvider alongside other signals (#1060).

 Verification: H3 hypothesis experiment, H29 snapshot-staleness experiment (see hypothesis-archive branch).